 Instructions and Requirements

 - Supply the fellow with appropriate office and laboratory space, facilities, technical and clerical support (including an email account), travel to a state public health facility or CDC (if applicable) and access to necessary equipment and personnel as needed for the fellow to implement program requirements

 - Designate a mentor and provide administrative and programmatic support.
 Host laboratories will assign the fellow a mentor who will outline the objectives of each fellow's assigned project(s) and provide guidance for the duration of the program.
-The mentor will work at the host laboratory and be responsible for the academic, technical and ethical development of the fellow.
-The mentor must meet the following requirements:
+The assigned mentor at the host laboratory and be responsible for the development of the fellow.

 - Provide constructive criticism and enthusiastic support to the fellow.

 - Provide semi-annual reports to APHL and CDC fellowship leads on the fellow's performance in the laboratory and on his or her progress with the designated project

 Application and Selection Process